Resources

 I’m not an atheist.
 I don’t think I can call myself a pantheist.
 The problem involved is too vast for our limited minds.
 We are in the position of a little child entering a huge library filled with books in many languages.
 The child knows someone must have written those books.
 It does not know how.
 It does not understand the languages in which they are written.
 The child dimly suspects a mysterious order in the arrangement of the books but doesn’t know what it is.
 That, it seems to me, is the attitude of even the most intelligent human being toward God.
 We see the universe marvelously arranged and obeying certain laws but only dimly understand these laws.
 Our limited minds grasp the mysterious force that moves the constellations.

-The Faith of Scientists, Nancy K. Frankenberry (editor), Princeton University Press, 2008
+The Faith of Scientists, page 153, Nancy K. Frankenberry (editor), Princeton University Press, 2008

 Related Quotes